-In addition, participants who will not complete all the experimental sessions, as well as participants 172 reporting a level of Awareness superior to 75% or inferior to 25% at the end of the experiment will 173 be excluded from analyses.
-This is to maintain comparable the number of trials in the two 174 175 experimental conditions (i.e., Aware and Unaware) and to ensure a reliable EROS activity (because of its relatively low signal-to-noise ratio, EROS needs a high number of trials per condition, in 176 order to compute statistics).
-Moreover, participants whose behavioral performance will be affected 177 by biases related to the behavioral response (as assessed by catch trial analysis, explained more in 178 detail below) will be excluded from the analyses (see below -Section 2.8.1 Behavioral data for 179 more detailed information on the analysis of catch trials).
-Finally, participants whose EROS signal 180 could not be detected properly during the experiment (for example because of too dark hair or 181 technical issues) will not also be included in the analyses as well.
-In particular, the opacity value 182 (i.e., the product of the scattering and absorption coefficients) will be estimated for each participant.
-183 184 Based on this value, it is possible to judge the quality of the signal for each participant, independently from the experimental condition.
-Opacity values of all participants will be averaged 185 186 together providing the absorption coefficient to be used when running statistical analysis.
-Participants whose opacity value is equal to 0 or exceeds three standard deviations of the mean will 187 will be replaced with the recruitment of another participant.
-Thus, the number of participants to berecruited will be increased to reach a total of 32 analyzed subjects, as specified in section 2.2.1.
+- times (i.e., at perceptual threshold level).
+If no stimulus results at the threshold level, the participant - should not be enrolled in the study. - In addition, participants who will not complete all the experimental sessions, as well as participants - reporting a level of Awareness superior to 75% or inferior to 25% at the end of the experiment will - be excluded from analyses.
+This is to maintain comparable the number of trials in the two - experimental conditions (i.e., Aware and Unaware) and to ensure a reliable EROS activity (because - of its relatively low signal-to-noise ratio, EROS needs a high number of trials per condition, in - order to compute statistics).
+Moreover, participants whose behavioral performance will be affected - by biases related to the behavioral response (as assessed by catch trial analysis, explained more in - detail below) will be excluded from the analyses (see below -Section 2.8.1 Behavioral data for - more detailed information on the analysis of catch trials).
+Finally, participants whose EROS signal - 205 could not be detected properly during the experiment (for example because of too dark hair or - 206 technical issues) will not also be included in the analyses as well.
+In particular, the opacity value - 207 (i.e., the product of the scattering and absorption coefficients) will be estimated for each participant. - Based on this value, it is possible to judge the quality of the signal for each participant, - 209 independently from the experimental condition.
+Opacity values of all participants will be averaged - 210 together providing the absorption coefficient to be used when running statistical analysis. - 211 Participants whose opacity value is equal to 0 or exceeds three standard deviations of the mean will - be excluded from statistical analyses. - 213 Importantly, each participant who will be excluded due to the previously mentioned exclusion criteria, - 214 will be replaced with the recruitment of another participant.
+Thus, the number of participants to be - recruited will be increased to reach a total of 32 26 analyzed subjects, as specified in section 2.2.1.